splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/configuration/advanced-dotnet-configuration.rst

    * - ``OTEL_RESOURCE_ATTRIBUTES``
      - Comma-separated list of resource attributes added to every reported span.
 For example, ``key1=val1,key2=val2``.
    * - ``OTEL_DOTNET_AUTO_TRACES_ADDITIONAL_SOURCES``
      - Comma-separated list of additional ``System.Diagnostics.ActivitySource`` names to be added to the tracer at startup.
-Use it to capture manually instrumented spans.
+Use it to capture spans from manual instrumentation.
    * - ``OTEL_DOTNET_AUTO_METRICS_ADDITIONAL_SOURCES``
      - Comma-separated list of additional ``System.Diagnostics.Metrics.Meter`` names to be added to the meter at the startup.
-Use it to capture manually instrumented spans.
+Use it to capture custom metrics.
    * - ``OTEL_SPAN_ATTRIBUTE_COUNT_LIMIT``
      - Maximum number of attributes per span.
 Default value is unlimited.
    * - ``OTEL_SPAN_EVENT_COUNT_LIMIT``